tom-mohr/particle-life-app/README.md

 ## How to Build

+If you just want to try out this application, simply use the download link above.
+However, you can also build this project yourself, e.g. if you want to modify the code or even contribute to this repository.
-To build this project yourself, you need Java 16 or higher.
+For that, you need Java 16 or higher.

 - To start the application, run `./gradlew run` from the project root.
 - To generate an executable, run `./gradlew assembleApp` from the project root.
 This generates an `.exe` along with other files in `./build/app/`.
+- Before a release, run `./gradlew zipApp` from the project root.
+This generates a zip file in `./build/zipApp/` that must be added as an asset to the release.